 Then, turn on the universal testing machine [1] and start the operating software to ensure proper connection [2].

-Talent switching on the universal testing machine at the control panel.
+Talent switching on the universal testing machine at the control panel.compression of sample computed with screen.
+Additional shot: sample being compressed.

 SCREEN: Show the software being launched after the machine is powered on.